 I had to find the real reason of my resistance if I was ever going to make this happen.
 (It wouldn’t be exactly easy to write a blog post about resistance without knowing what I was resisting).

 When I first started blogging, over ten years ago, I did it to display my frustrations.
-This sentiment continued to accompany my blogging efforts in more or less pronounced concentrations, but I slowly I started to loosen up.
+This sentiment continued to accompany my blogging efforts, but I slowly I started to loosen up.
 Without realising it, my blog posts became funny and I was beginning to write for fun.
 Like much of my life back then, my writing was carefree.
 I was single and I had permission to write about anything I wanted.
 I tackled any subject without being afraid that feelings would be hurt.
 But since I have been in a relationship, I started to feel less free to talk about whatever populated my mind.
 I started applying a gentle censorship and before I knew it, I stopped blogging altogether.

 Dismantling resistance is key to moving forward.
 But that’s not all the work involved.
 A lot more effort goes into being more honest with my husband and with myself.
 I may still take convincing that writing a blog post can sometimes take priority over doing the dishes, but this is certainly a start.